James Imray

 Empowering your people

-Just as importantly, connected systems mean staff spend less time chasing paper and entering data, and more time on higher value activities, with benefits for everyone.
-According to James, “this means we can then provide our highly-valued administration staff with more challenging and meaningful work to develop their roles, rather than wasting time on processes that can be automated”.
+Just as importantly, connected systems mean staff spend less time chasing paper and entering data, and more time on higher-value activities with benefits for everyone.
+According to Imray, “this means we can then provide our highly valued administration staff with more challenging and meaningful work to develop their roles, rather than wasting time on processes that can be automated”.

-That not only helps make the firm more efficient, it also helps them attract and retain skilled staff at a time when experienced people are in demand.
-“It certainly makes it easier to promote your practice to candidates when you can explain the kinds of tasks that have been automated,” says James.
-“That has a lot of appeal because there are many processes even senior staff members have to do in other practices, which in our practice they just don't have to spend time on.”
+That not only helps make the firm more efficient but also helps them attract and retain skilled staff at a time when experienced people are in demand.
+“It certainly makes it easier to promote your practice to candidates when you can explain the kinds of tasks that have been automated,” says Imray.
+“That has a lot of appeal because there are a lot of processes even senior staff members have to do in other practices, that in our practice they just don't have to spend time on.”

 Supporting scalability and increasing efficiency

-James and Andrew agree that insolvency firms are likely to see a significant increase in demand once government measures to limit insolvencies and support impacted business are relaxed.
-Yet James is confident that Rodgers Reidy is well positioned to manage any increase in workload – in part because the firm’s technology suite accommodates both efficiency and scalability.
+Imray and Worrall agree that insolvency firms are likely to see a significant increase in demand as businesses continue to navigate economic pressures.
+Yet Imray is confident that Rodgers Reidy is well-positioned to manage any increase in workload – in-part because the firm’s technology suite accommodates both efficiency and scalability.

 “The beauty of these systems is that they're very scalable,” he says.
-“That means carrying a greater number of jobs doesn’t mean spending a significantly greater time on administration, banking and reporting, because many recurring tasks are automated,” he says.
+“That means carrying a greater number of jobs doesn’t mean spending a significantly greater amount of time on administration, banking and reporting, because many recurring tasks are automated.”.

-As a result, James believes Rodgers Reidy Brisbane is actually more efficient now than before the COVID-19 lockdown began.
-“In lockdown, we actually saw productivity increase,” he says.
-“My view is that this could be the beginning of a more accessible workforce, which will help us future-proof our business.”
+As a result, Imray believes Rodgers Reidy Brisbane is now more efficient.
+“We’ve seen productivity increase,” he says.
+“My view is that this could be the beginning of a more accessible, 24-hour workforce, which will help us future-proof our business.”

 How Macquarie can help